sdvdxl/influxdb.com/content/docs/v0.9/introduction/installation.md

 INFLUXD_OPTS='-hostname host[:port] [-join hostname_1:port_1[,hostname_2:port_2]]'
 ```

-For more detailed instructions on how to set up a cluster, see the documenation on [clustering](/docs/v0.9/guides/clustering.html)
+For more detailed instructions on how to set up a cluster, see the documentation on [clustering](/docs/v0.9/guides/clustering.html)

 ## Development Versions